Programs of Study

 Child Development

-This technical laboratory course addresses knowledge and skills related to child growth and development from prenatal through school-age children, equipping students with child development skills.
-Students use these skills to promote the well being and healthy development of children and investigate careers related to the care and education of children.
+Child Development is a course that addresses knowledge and skills related to child growth and development from prenatal through school-age children.
+Students use these skills to promote the well-being and healthy development of children and investigate careers related to the care and education of children.

 CREDIT: 1